-I can assure you that if you go to work with a gender chip on your shoulder you’ll spend most of your time so overly sensitive about a wide range of issues that the possibility of totally focusing on your work vanishes.
-I can promise that you won't have a Perfect Workday.
+I promise you that if you come to work with a gender chip on your shoulder you won’t have a Perfect Workday.
+If you do, you’ll spend most of your time so overly sensitive about a wide range of issues that the possibility of totally focusing on your work vanishes.

 This isn’t the “Boys will be boys and girls will be girls” explanation.
 This is the, “We are all adults in the workplace and unfortunately some don’t act like it sometimes” explanation.
 Your co-workers range from brilliant to boorish; consider the sources.